MiddleSchoolStudent/BotBrowser/profiles/README.md

 ### ⚠️ Important Notice About Profiles

 #### 🚨 Demo Profile Warning
 > **Note**: Public demo profiles are for limited-time testing only.
+To prevent abuse they can't be used in headless mode, and can't load extensions.
-> Using them in production environments **will result in immediate account bans**, as they’re widely circulated and easily flagged.
+> ⚠️ Using them in production environments **will result in immediate account bans**, as they’re widely circulated and easily flagged.
->  🔒 Protect your operations by using Premium, authentic profiles with proper access controls.
+>  🔒 Protect your operations by using **Premium Profiles**, authentic profiles with proper access controls.

 #### 🌟 Premium Profile Service
 > Access our exclusive pool of **300,000+ authentic browser fingerprints** sourced from real users (not algorithm-generated).
 Each profile is: